tstih/idp/README.md

 http://matejhorvat.si/sl/slorac/delta/partner/index.htm

-Once you are in the emulator, press Alt+O and select the `fddb.img` file.
-This will create `B:` drive.
+Once you are in the emulator, press Alt+O to select the `fddb.img` file.
+This will create a `B:` drive.
 Finally, type...

 ~~~
 B: